Embodied LLM Agents Learn to Cooperate in Organized Teams: Conclusion

 \section{Conclusion}

-We developed a novel multi-LLM-agent architecture to facilitate communication and organize the embodied agent teams for enhanced cooperation.
-Moreover, we proposed the \textit{Criticize-Reflect} architecture based on LLMs to generate more efficient organizational prompts.
+We develop a novel multi-LLM-agent architecture to facilitate communication and organize the embodied agent teams for enhanced cooperation.
+Moreover, we propose the \textit{Criticize-Reflect} framework based on LLMs to generate more efficient organizational prompts.
 Extensive experiments with various group settings and organizational structures demonstrate that a hierarchically-organized team with a designated/elected leader has superior team efficiency, which can be further improved by \textit{Criticize-Reflect}.

 The current work is performed in a single environment and lacks human evaluation.
-Future work shall expand the evaluation to a broader set of environments, allowing human evaluation and more complex human-AI collaboration.
+Future work shall extend to a broader set of environments, allowing human evaluation.
+As VirtualHome cannot hold hundreds of agents, future work can also explore larger organizations in other environments.